ToxikkModdingTeam/ToxikkServerPack/ToxikkServerLauncher/readme.md

 - @WorkshopDir@: value of \[ServerLauncher\] WorkshopDir.
 It's where steamcmd downloads the TOXIKK items to (steamapps\\workshop\\content\\324810).
 - @HttpRedirectDir@: value of \[ServerLauncher\] HttpRedirctDir.
 It's where your HTTP server picks up the files for the HTTPRedirectUrl.
 - @ConfigDir@: set to ...\\TOXIKK\\UDKGame\\Config\\DedicatedServerX for the server configuration currently being generated.
+- @id@: returns the X of \[DedicatedServerX\] for the current server.
+The value is 0 when generating a base/client configuration.
 - @1@, @2@, ...: current value(s) of the @loop permutation
 - @1.1@, @1.2@, ...: parts of @1@ separated by |